Crunch-io/ta-da/content/survey-data-expertise/_index.md

 +++

-We’re market and survey researchers too.
-We’ve lived the pain.
-We built Crunch for you.
-That means Crunch does things conventional databases and BI tools don’t.
+We started in market and survey research.
+We know your pain.

+Crunch speaks fluent survey, with perfect diction and an extensive vocabulary;
+if it’s survey specific, you can do it in Crunch, easily and quickly.